 When it comes to the air ducts in your home, it’s easy to forget they’re even there.
 They’re an essential aspect of your HVAC system, but they’re a mostly silent and efficient part of what makes your home comfortable.
 This part of your system should be optimized for maximum performance in your home.

 If you’re considering things like efficiency and lifespan when trying to decide which material is the best for the air ducts in your home, you should learn about options for air duct material.
-Here at Air Tech of Houston, we want to help you by making sure you’re prepared to make essential decisions like this for your home.
+Here at Air Tech Air Conditioning & Plumbing, we want to help you by making sure you’re prepared to make essential decisions like this for your home.
 To better understand how to make your home as efficient as possible, you should begin by knowing the most common types of air duct materials and how they could benefit your home.

 Sheet metal is the most common type of ductwork material because it’s durable and easy to keep clean.
 It also takes credit for being the less expensive material compared to the others, and the chance of it being damaged due to water is much less of an issue.
 Since sheet metal is non-porous, it’s not easily infected with mold or other things that can take over and ruin your air ducts.